Cameron McEvoy: 2022–2024: Move to Tim Lane, 50 m freestyle specialisation

+2025–2026

+At the 2025 World Championships in Singapore, McEvoy won his second world title in the 50 m freestyle.
+He posted a 21.14 effort to finish 0.12 ahead of Proud.

+In March 2026, McEvoy competed at the China Open in Shenzhen.
+He swam 20.88 in the 50 m freestyle, breaking the world record of 20.91 set by Brazil's César Cielo in 2009.
+Two days later, McEvoy finished fourth in the 50 m butterfly with a personal best time of 23.05.

+In June 2026, McEvoy competed at the Australian Trials in Sydney.
+He won the 50 m freestyle in a time of 21.32, and finished third in the 50 m butterfly with a personal best time of 22.92.
+He qualified for the Commonwealth Games, but opted out of the Pan Pacific Championships.

+In July 2026, McEvoy competed at the Commonwealth Games in Glasgow.
+He won the gold medal in the 50 m freestyle in a time of 20.97, breaking Proud's games record of 21.30 from 2018; it was his first Commonwealth Games gold medal in an individual event.
+He later competed in the 50 m butterfly, winning the bronze medal in a time of 22.92, which tied his own personal best.

 Personal life

 McEvoy studied physics and mathematics at Griffith University.
 At the 2016 Olympic trials he gained attention by wearing a swim cap with the signal of two merging black holes to celebrate the first observation of gravitational waves that had been announced two months earlier.
 The year before he wore a cap showing a Feynman diagram of a positron and an electron annihilating.

 McEvoy is the grandson of Barney McEvoy who played rugby league for New South Wales in 1960 and who played club rugby league for the North Sydney and Manly Warringah clubs.

 In May 2021, McEvoy offered his house for A$1.5 million or the equivalent in bitcoin.